![]() |

 The Seniors

-In all workings where the King is invoked, so are the Seniors in that they work in a kind of collaboration with the Elemental King.
-In rituals such as the Consecration of an Elemental Tool the powers of the Seniors are called upon, thus allowing the Elemental Tool or Weapon to receive the Planetary powers in the charging phase through the Elemental Nature of the planet.
-Later when needed by a trained Adept, the tool can then project this force for the purpose of magical and alchemical workings.
 There are six Seniors on each of the Four Elemental Tablets, making a total of 24.
 The Seniors follow the King in the Order of Hierarchy.
-Reference to the Seniors can be found in the Book of Revelations - the 24 Elders who bow down before the Throne of God.
+Reference to the Seniors can be found in Revelation - the 24 Elders who bow down before the Throne of God.
 They act as a kind of funnel for the specific forces of a particular planet, the King relating to Sol.
 The planetary forces of the Seniors are configured and transformed within the specific Elemental Nature of the Tablets.

 The Sephirotic Cross Angels